mnot/I-D/binary-structured-headers/draft.md

 Receiving SETTINGS_BINARY_STRUCTURED_HEADERS from a peer indicates that:

-1. The peer supports the encoding of Binary Structured Headers defined in {{types}}.
+1. The peer supports the Binary Structured Types defined in {{headers}}.
 2. The peer will process the BINHEADERS frames as defined in {{frame}}.
 3. When a downstream consumer does not likewise support that encoding, the peer will transform them into HEADERS frames (if the peer is HTTP/2) or a form it will understand (e.g., the textual representation of Structured Headers data types defined in {{!I-D.ietf-httpbis-header-structure}}).
 4. The peer will likewise transform all fields defined as Aliased Fields ({{aliased}}) into their non-aliased forms as necessary.

 The default value of SETTINGS_BINARY_STRUCTURED_HEADERS is 0.
 Future extensions to Structured Headers might use it to indicate support for new types.

 ## The BINHEADERS Frame {#frame}

-When a peer has indicated that it supports this specification {#setting}, a sender can send Binary Structured Headers in the BINHEADERS Frame Type (0xTODO).
+When a peer has indicated that it supports this specification {#setting}, a sender can send the BINHEADERS Frame Type (0xTODO).

-The BINHEADERS Frame Type behaves and is represented exactly as a HEADERS Frame type ({{!RFC7540}}, Section 6.2), with one exception; any String Literal representations ({{!RFC7541}}, Section 5.2) encoded in the Header Block Fragment have String Data that are Binary Structured Headers.
+The BINHEADERS Frame Type behaves and is represented exactly as a HEADERS Frame type ({{!RFC7540}}, Section 6.2), with one exception; instead of using the String Literal Representation defined in {{!RFC7541}}, Section 5.2, it uses the Binary Literal Representation defined in {{binlit}}.

+Fields that are Structured Headers can have their values represented using the Binary Literal Representation corresponding to that header's top-level type -- List, Dictionary, or Item; their values will then be serialised as a stream of Binary Structured Types.

+Additionally, any field (including those defined as Structured Headers) can be serialised as a String Literal ({{literal}}), which accommodates headers that are not defined as Structured Headers, not valid Structured Headers, or that the sending implementation does not wish to send as Binary Structured Types for some other reason.

+Note that Field Names are always serialised as String Literals ({{literal}}).

-This means that a BINHEADERS frame can be converted to a HEADERS frame by converting the field values to the string representations of the various Structured Headers Types, and Textual Field Values ({{TFV}}) to their string counterparts.
+This means that a BINHEADERS frame can be converted to a HEADERS frame by converting the field values to the string representations of the various Structured Headers Types, and String Literals ({{literal}}) to their string counterparts.

 Conversely, a HEADERS frame can be converted to a BINHEADERS frame by encoding all of the Literal field values as Binary Structured Types.
 In this case, the header types used are informed by the implementations knowledge of the individual header field semantics; see {{backport}}.
-Those which it cannot (do to either lack of knowledge or an error) or does not wish to convert into Structured Headers are conveyed in BINHEADERS as Textual Field Values ({{TFV}}).
+Those which it cannot (do to either lack of knowledge or an error) or does not wish to convert into Structured Headers are conveyed in BINHEADERS as String Literals ({{literal}}).

 Field values are stored in the HPACK {{!RFC7541}} dynamic table without Huffman encoding, although specific Binary Structured Types might specify the use of such encodings.

 Note that BINHEADERS and HEADERS frames MAY be mixed on the same connection, depending on the requirements of the sender.
 Also, note that only the field values are encoded as Binary Structured Types; field names are encoded as they are in HPACK.

 # Using Binary Structured Headers with Existing Fields {#backport}